simonuwe/oracle-apex-json-region/README.md

 #### JSON-duality-views

-The plugin can also retrieve the JSON-schema from a JSON-duality-views
+The plugin supports INSERT/UPDATE/DELETE and can also retrieve the JSON-schema from a JSON-duality-views.

+### JSON collection-tables
+The plugin supports SELECT/INSERT/UPDATE on JSON-collection-tables.

+### JSON collection-views

+In Oracle 23ai JSON-collection-views are always readonly, so only SELECT is supported.

 ## Know issues

 - In SQL-Workshop in APEX-Oracle-Cloud you can not create JSON-Columns (trying this returns ORA-00002 invalid datatype).
 Here you have to use CLOB columns.
 - When using a CLOB for the JSONs use check constraint **IS JSON(STRICT)** to enforce that the JSON is returned wth **"** enclosed keys..
 - In APEX 22.1 there is a general issue (with plugin and without) with "**Modal Dialog** with template **Drawer**", this causes a jquery-error (looks like a datepicker issue).
 Without "Drawer" all work fine.
+- Theme-Style **redwood-light** does not work as expected (show **Required** even for optional items).

 ## Current status
 - only one schema in **dependentSchemas**